07947613070

 Congartations hug after wedding ceremony

 I love the greeting and congratulatory photos after the ceremony.
-It is one of the critical times for capturing the atmosphere.
+It is one of the best times for capturing the atmosphere.

 Posed Couple and Group Shots